Who is Sophie Piper? Meet the Love Island Winter 2020 candidate - Mash Viral

 What is Sophie’s most embarrassing date experience?

 “I had an appointment for dinner and we had a camembert to start with.
 The date went well and I said goodbye to him when I left.
-I came home and went in to put on my makeup and found that I had some cheese hanging from the corner of my mouth.
+I came home and went in to put on my make-up and found that there was some cheese hanging from the corner of my mouth.

 “I don’t know how I didn’t feel about it and he hadn’t said anything to me!
 When I asked him about it, he said that he didn’t want to embarrass me, but I would have preferred to have known it.
 I hope my dates are in the villa are a little less cheesy … “